jsocolar/flocker/README.md

 substantially more flexible in the variety of single-season models that can be fit, including
 * sophisticated random effect structures
+* generalized additive models
 * phylogenetic models
-* generalized additive models
+* monotonic effects
+* measurement error

+COMING SOON
 * spatially autoregressive models
-* measurement error in the predictors
+* model selection with LOO
-* and more!
+* posterior prediction

 ### Installation
 Install `flocker` with